Government procurement in the European Union: Procedures

 There are several different procedures available for public authorities.
 These include the Open, Restricted, Negotiated and Competitive Dialogue procedures.
 Each of these procedures sets its own limitations on the procuring authority, which must be considered when choosing the appropriate procedure.
 Contracting authorities have "a degree of choice" as to which procedure they follow for each procurement exercise, but "once they have issued an invitation to tender under one particular procedure, they are required to observe the rules applicable to it until the contract has been finally awarded".

 The procedure is intended to be fully transparent with the intention of creating a free and competitive Europe-wide market.
 The rules state that for projects above a certain financial threshold (about €100K) a contract notice must be published in Supplement S of the Official Journal of the European Union OJEU previously known as [OJEC S-Series].
 Nowadays the information is available immediately on the web from Tenders Electronic Daily ('TED').
 Regulated minimum timescales apply, which vary according to the procedure chosen; if "a state of urgency duly substantiated by the contracting authority" makes it impracticable to comply with the relevant time limit, then an "accelerated procedure" may be followed, typically allowing a time limit of not less than 15 days "where a state of urgency duly substantiated by the contracting authority renders [the ordinary timescale] impracticable.
+The facility to use an accelerated open procedure was introduced in the 2014 directive: under the 2004 directive this facility was only available in conjunction with the restricted and negotiated procedures.

 The EU refers to third party communication systems with functionality which can submit notifications to OJEU as "TED eSenders".
 In 2007, the European Commission issued an instruction intended to ensure that links to intermediaries' websites within published contract notices led directly to the relevant tender documents and not to a promotional website or one which requires registration.

 The buyer can advertise the contract more widely, but cannot do so before it has dispatched a notice for publication in the OJEU, and is forbidden from including information not also included in the OJEU publication.

 After the prescribed date, the bids are opened and assessed, and either the "lowest cost" or "most economically advantageous tender" is chosen.
 The contract award must also be reported in the OJEU and be published electronically on Tenders Electronic Daily ('TED').

 The system is under constant revision to avoid misuse.
 Rejected bidders are granted up to ten days to challenge a decision, and the European Commission routinely acts to police infringements.